sbodmer/TinyRCP/README.md

 # TinyRCP
-Small GUI Java framework to create simple visual interfaces
+Small GUI Java framework to create simple visual interfaces.

 ## Architecture
 The framework is complelty modular and plugin based.

-Each component is stored in a jar file with a specific manifest entry
+Each component is stored in a jar file with a specific manifest entry.

 The components are recursively loaded from file system in the default folders during the app creation

-    {cwd}/lib/ext

-## Release
-Work in progress, alpha quality for the moment...
+    {project}/lib/ext

 ## Features
 TODO

+## Release
+Work in progress...

+## Building
+The project is a Netbeans project, for manual compiling, use the ant build.xml

+    cd {project}
+    ant jar

+To run the example application

+    cd dist
+    java -jar ExampleApp.jar

 # Components
 The built in components are

-- Containers (tabs, desktop)
+* Containers (tabs, desktop)
-- ...
+* ...

-# Devlopers guide
+# Developers guide
-The plugins and main application frame are all stored in jar archives as plugin in a defined folder on your file system.
+The components and main application frame are all stored in jar archives as plugins in a defined folder on your file system.

 The framework will load dynamically the plugins at the boot process

+Check the example application files for more informations

+    org/tinyrcp/example
+    app/

 ## Application boot
 The entry point of your app should be loaded by the default class loader (for example the Java Web Start class loader) and stored in a separated jar which defines the common manifest entry

-    Main-Class
+    Main-Class: app.ExampleApp
+    Class-Path: TinyRCP.jar

 The framework will start the main entry point and do some initialization and finally will start the main application frame